-Following is an excerpt from my novel-in-progress.
-A far-future sci-fi dystopia, Quibble examines the ever-narrowing gap between human beings and our technology as it depicts a post-Singularity, transhuman civilization in which distinctions between “real” and “virtual” have been deeply effaced.
-It takes its clearest inspiration from the sociologically observant science fiction of Ursula Le Guin.
-Presently, I'm seeking literary representation for this novel and a residency or fellowship to afford me time to finish rewriting it (previous drafts are complete).
+Following is an excerpt from my novel Quibble, a far-future sci-fi dystopia that examines the ever-narrowing gap between human beings and our technology.
+Taking its clearest inspiration from the anthropologically observant science fiction of Ursula K. Le Guin, the novel depicts a post-Singularity, transhuman civilization in which distinctions between “real” and “virtual” are deeply effaced.
+Presently, I'm seeking literary representation and publication for this novel.

 Chapter 1 Birth @Quibble

 I’m young yet; my story is still a river, flowing.
 So, my birth: the warm, liquid Within spat me out, heaved me headlong and crying into the sting of cold air, which I already knew was also Within.
-The first thing I encountered, besides coldness, was Quandary’s hands around me.
-They felt rough after the womb’s tranquility, and I believe this was why I cried – not because I was now in an alien place, which after all was not so alien, for it was just as dark as before.
+The first thing I encountered, besides that coldness, was Quandary’s hands around me.
+After the womb’s tranquility, his hands felt rough, and I believe this was why I cried – not because I was now in an alien place, which after all was not so alien, for it was just as dark as before.

 Quandary fumbled with me a while before placing me in Quiddity’s arms.
 They spoke to One another, but I don’t recall what they said, for these were the first words of any One I heard clearly, not muffled by Quiddity’s body, and I was too shocked by that clarity to remember them.
 Then Quiddity held me close, murmuring a single word in my ear, again and again: “Quibble.”